 Here, I’m working on isolating my fingers one at a time and making fingerprints in the play-doh.
 It wasn’t easy, especially with the pinky!
 It kept wanting to sneak in at the same time as my ring finger.
 Jessica had to help me hold it back.
 Notice how all the fingerprints are unique.
 None of them are alike.
 Each one is unique which is what makes them special.
 As Christians, God calls us to be different from the world and not conform to their ways.
 That means in everything we do even the way we think about our outer appearances.
 I don’t have a problem with wearing makeup.
 I wear makeup sometimes for special occasions.
 However, I have a problem when women spend five or six hours in the bathroom putting on make-up every day just to look like their favorite movie star.
 The reason people look the way they do on t.v. is due to technology that’s in the studios.
 No one ever has, “The perfect look.”
 There will always be something you don’t like about your body if you focus on it that much.
 Instead, people should focus on whether or not their hearts are right with the Lord.
 God doesn’t make mistakes.
 Jeremiah 1:5 says, “Before I formed you in the womb I knew you. before you were born I set you apart; I appointed you as a prophet to the nations.”
 Amen!
 Thank you, Lord, that I am fearfully and wonderfully made by you.
 Help me to be a shining light for you that makes a difference in the world!

-Activity/Discussion for 5th and 6th grade Awana or Sunday School Do I did with the play-doh.
+Activity/Discussion for 5th and 6th grade Awana or Sunday School Do what I did with the play-doh.
 Have the kids make their own fingerprints in it and talk about how each fingerprint is unique.
 Have the kids pray and thank Got they’re fearfully and wonderfully made.
 Have a conversation about how each person is a gift because of their uniqueness.
 That’s how we learn from each other.
 God is the master artist.